On this day · archive

 8 entries from the day’s archive, filed year by year with a note on what each one leaves behind.

-A stampede at a religious event in Uttar Pradesh kills at least 121 people.
+A stampede during a religious event in Uttar Pradesh, India, leaves at least 121 people dead and 150 others injured.

 Disaster